AaronWongNSC/MATH-454/Syllabus.md

 ## To earn an A

 + Complete the Getting Started assignment in week 1, AND
-+ Pass 23 of 24 Guided Practice assignments, AND
++ Pass 23 of 25 Guided Practice assignments, AND
-+ Pass 2 of 3 Leading Discussions, AND
++ Pass 6 of 6 Leading Discussions, AND
-+ Pass 19 of 21 Concept Checks, AND
++ Pass 25 of 28 Concept Checks, AND
-+ Pass 15 of 19 CORE-M problems on in-class assessments, AND
++ Pass 17 of 20 CORE-M problems on in-class assessments, AND
-+ Attain Mastery level on 34 of 37 Mastery Problems on the homework, AND
++ Attain Mastery level on 27 of 30 Mastery Problems on the homework, AND
 + Complete 3 Teaching Items (one of each type) with a Mastery level.

 ## To earn an B

 + Complete the Getting Started assignment in week 1, AND
-+ Pass 20 of 24 Guided Practice assignments, AND
++ Pass 21 of 25 Guided Practice assignments, AND
-+ Pass 1 of 3 Leading Discussions, AND
++ Pass 5 of 6 Leading Discussions, AND
-+ Pass 16 of 21 Concept Checks, AND
++ Pass 22 of 28 Concept Checks, AND
-+ Pass 13 of 19 CORE-M problems on in-class assessments, AND
++ Pass 15 of 20 CORE-M problems on in-class assessments, AND
-+ Attain Mastery level on 28 of 37 Mastery Problems on the homework, AND
++ Attain Mastery level on 23 of 30 Mastery Problems on the homework, AND
 + Complete 2 Teaching Items with a Mastery level.

 ## To earn an C

 + Complete the Getting Started assignment in week 1, AND
-+ Pass 17 of 24 Guided Practice assignments, AND
++ Pass 19 of 25 Guided Practice assignments, AND
++ Pass 4 of 6 Leading Discussions, AND
-+ Pass 13 of 21 Concept Checks, AND
++ Pass 19 of 28 Concept Checks, AND
-+ Pass 11 of 19 CORE-M problems on in-class assessments, AND
++ Pass 12 of 20 CORE-M problems on in-class assessments, AND
-+ Attain Mastery level on 21 of 37 Mastery Problems on the homework, AND
++ Attain Mastery level on 19 of 30 Mastery Problems on the homework, AND
 + Complete 1 Teaching Item with a Mastery level.

 ## To earn an D

 + Complete the Getting Started assignment in week 1, AND
-+ Pass 14 of 24 Guided Practice assignments, AND
++ Pass 15 of 25 Guided Practice assignments, AND
++ Pass 3 of 6 Leading Discussions, AND
-+ Pass 10 of 21 Concept Checks, AND
++ Pass 16 of 28 Concept Checks, AND
-+ Pass 9 of 19 CORE-M problems on in-class assessments, AND
++ Pass 10 of 20 CORE-M problems on in-class assessments, AND
-+ Attain Mastery level on 13 of 37 Mastery Problems on the homework.
++ Attain Mastery level on 25 of 30 Mastery Problems on the homework.

 The table below shows the requirements necessary for each letter grade.
 To earn the grade listed in each row, a student must satisfy ALL the criteria in that row.